Welcome to the web site for

 descriptions, data files, etc.) are available, and a few minor mistakes have

 been corrected.
 Additional materials are available

 for instructors.
-Errata and instructor materials were updated 7 October 2014.
+Errata and instructor materials were last updated 2 March and 10 August 2015.
 See the

 Downloads & Errata page.

 Additional books.
 Several other new books address agent- and individual-based

 modeling in NetLogo and could be useful for instructors or scientists teaching themselves.
 See the feedback and links page for more information and links to these books.

 Steven F. Railsback is an adjunct professor in the